jcraigk/kudochest/README.md

 ## Run the App Components

-You may run all components in Docker with logging exposed using the command `make up` and then connect to the `karmachest_app` container and create the database.
+You may run all components in Docker with logging exposed using the command `make up` and then connect to the `kudochest_app` container and create the database.

 Alternatively you can run services (PG and Redis) in Docker while running the Rails processes natively.
 This often eases debugging and development.